jeffro256/carrot/carrot.md

 #### 3.3.1 Curve25519

 The Montgomery curve Curve25519 [[14](https://cr.yp.to/ecdh/curve25519-20060209.pdf)] is used exclusively for the Diffie-Hellman key exchange with the private incoming view key.
 Only a single generator point `B`, where `x = 9`, is used.
-We denote the group additive identity element, or "point at infinity", for Curve25519 as 𝐼<sub>M</sub>.

 Elements of 𝔾<sub>M</sub> are denoted by `D`, and are serialized as their x-coordinate.
 As is convention for Curve25519, the y coordinate is assumed to be the even value that satisfies the Montgomery curve equation.
 Scalar multiplication is denoted by a space, e.g. <code>D = d B</code>.
 In this specification, we always perform a "full" scalar multiplication on Curve25519 without scalar clamping, a notable difference from typical X25519 implementations.
 Using a clamped scalar multiplication will break completeness of the ECDH for existing pubkeys in addresses for which the private keys can be any element of **F**<sub>*ℓ*</sub>.